 2. Do it yourself

-Which is what this article is about and will hopefully save you time, money, and headaches.
+Which is what this article is about.
+And hopefully, I can save you some time and headaches along the way.

 Before getting into the six steps, I should mention that there are three core elements of your website (Literary Works) that can be copyrighted.
 There are a few more, but theses three cover the majority of cases.